-Australian and Danish conductor Alexander Colding Smith’s precise, elegant performances cover the traditional orchestral and operatic repertoire as well as the works of living composers.
+Alexander’s performances cover the traditional orchestral and operatic repertoire as well as the works of living composers, having given world and regional premieres of works by major Danish and American composers.

 Photo by Jackie Stevens